hdvll/eventr/README.md

 ## storage

 The app will store all events (items) added to the cart in local storage to mimic how a real site would "remember" your items.

+## preview

+Deployed version of the site is available at [https://elastic-wozniak-db4cda.netlify.app/](https://elastic-wozniak-db4cda.netlify.app)